Indonesia Energy Announces Updates on Discovery Wells Drilled in 2022 and Development Plans for 2023

 2023 new seismic operations seek to maximize returns from the Kruh Block drilling program

-JAKARTA, INDONESIA AND DANVILLE, CA, March 27, 2023 (GLOBE NEWSWIRE) -- Indonesia Energy Corporation (NYSE American: INDO) ("IEC"), an oil and gas exploration and production company focused on Indonesia, today announced updates on its discovery wells drilled in 2022 and its ongoing development activities and plans for 2023 and beyond, including a potential contract extension for its Kruh Block.
+JAKARTA, INDONESIA AND DANVILLE, CA, March 27, 2023 (GLOBE NEWSWIRE) -- Indonesia Energy Corporation INDO ("IEC"), an oil and gas exploration and production company focused on Indonesia, today announced updates on its discovery wells drilled in 2022 and its ongoing development activities and plans for 2023 and beyond, including a potential contract extension for its Kruh Block.

 To maximize the production at Kruh Block, IEC is in the process of conducting a workover of the existing Kruh-21 well, which was drilled in 2015.
 Regarding the Kruh-28 well, as previously announced, IEC unexpectedly found evidence of a potential natural gas bearing reservoir between the 976 and 1,006 feet interval with 30 feet net thickness.
 This initial evidence was supported by both wireline logging and geologic logging data, and subsequent gas flaring.
 Oil production from the Kruh-21 and Kruh-28 wells is expected in the third quarter of 2023.
 If a commercial amount of gas is tested in the Kruh-28 well, a development plan will be submitted to the Government of Indonesia for approval and with the goal commencing gas production in 2024.